Air Traffic Control

 Marilyn M. Wolfson - Biography

-Dr. Marilyn M. Wolfson is Associate Leader of the Weather Sensing Group at MIT Lincoln Laboratory, directing their weather research efforts.
+Dr. Marilyn M. Wolfson is a Laboratory Fellow in the Air Traffic Control Systems Group at MIT Lincoln Laboratory, directing their weather research efforts.
 The group is currently operating the Corridor Integrated Weather System for the Federal Aviation Administration (FAA) and is interested in increasing the year-round accuracy of the forecast products, as well as increasing the lead time to eight hours and beyond.
 Understanding and anticipating the impact of the forecasts on air traffic capacity and demand are important next steps in her group’s research, as is the eventual coupling of the forecasts to automated aids to traffic flow management.

 Dr. Wolfson joined Lincoln Laboratory in 1983.
 In 1996, as leader of the FAA Aviation Weather Research Program's Convective Weather Product Development Team, she began development of automated short-term convective weather forecasts for air-traffic management applications.
 She has patented and licensed the technology needed to make accurate one- to two-hour storm forecasts and has transferred this technology to the FAA, having the pleasure of seeing it debut operationally in 2006 as part of the Integrated Terminal Weather System.